roman-marxists/marxet/README.md

 ## Repository setup
 ### Firebase environment
 1. Create file `.env.local` in root directory.
 You can copy and rename from the `.env.local.example` file
-2. Add the following variables to the `.env.local` file
+2. Add the following variables to the `.env.local` file by copying and pasting the following lines:

    `NEXT_PUBLIC_FIREBASE_API_KEY=<your api key>`